vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 5. **Create a data source that performs data aggregation on our PBHO list, using a SQL query.** We will use a SQL query to get the maximum, minimum, and average temperature from our list.
 6. **Add table controls for all three of our data sources to visualize the result.**

+See [this article](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html) to learn the basics of PBHO.

 ## Create a new list in PBHO